LordKBX/wuxiaworld_export_ebook/README.md

 pip install -r requirements.txt
 ```
 For PyQt4 on windows use the package at this address https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyqt4

 ####On MacOs
 1. Install ANACONDA => https://www.anaconda.com/download/#macos
 2. Open a terminal
 3. conda install -c anaconda pyqt=4.11.4
-4. start the application with the start.sh(last update) or replace python with python3 in command line

 ### Usage